Zion Canyon Shuttle System

 The National Park Service posts updated schedule information on this webpage every season.
 We also update the shuttle schedule and a map of other roads in our park information guide.
 If you would like to visit the Zion Canyon Scenic Drive without riding a shuttle, you can use a bicycle or visit during the winter.

-Zion Canyon Shuttle System Map
+Be sure to read the Zion Canyon Shuttle System Map before starting your trip.

-How to use the shuttle system
+How to Use the Shuttle System

 The Zion Canyon Shuttle connects the Zion Canyon Visitor Center to stops on the Zion Canyon Scenic Drive.
 Shuttles leave every few minutes and go either north or south.
 You can exit the shuttle at any open stop.